-In addition, climate change will create opportunities also, to transition to a low-carbon economy and inspire new endeavours in the development of our business.
-The Group has formulated a climate change policy to guide management approaches and strategies for mitigation, adaptation, and resilience to climate change.
+In addition, climate change presents opportunities for transformation, fostering the development of a low-carbon economy and encouraging business innovation and sustainable growth models.
+To tackle this challenge, the Group has established the climate change measures that set out management principles and strategies for mitigation, adaptation, and response to climate change.
+This ensures the long-term sustainability of our business and the environment.

-Risk Types Ris k Description Potential Financial Impacts Extreme Weather • Extreme weather affects normal hotel operations Reduction in operating income due to the impact on the operation of hotel businesses Physical Risks • Extreme weather disrupts work on projects under construction or damages completed projects Increase in operating expenses for repairing and replacing damaged facilities • Transport delays due to extreme weather conditions Increase in construction cost due to delay in transport and supply of construction materials Policies and Regulations • Tightening building energy regulations and guidelines Increased capital investment and expenditures to comply with these regulations • More stringent public disclosure requirements Increased expenditures for meeting these new requirements Market, Reputation and Liability • Increased market demand for green and energy- efficient properties Increased revenue due to potentially higher rental premiums for green buildings Transition Risks • Increased tenant demand for energy efficiency and data transparency Increased revenue due to improved tenant satisfaction and experience Supply Chain • Greater adoption of low- carbon construction materials Increased material procurement expenditures Technology and Innovation • Increased adoption of green and low-carbon technology Increased capital investments in technology • Increased adoption of renewable energy Increased capital investment in renewable energy systems
+Risk Types Ris k Description Potential Financial Impacts Extreme Weather • Extreme weather affects normal hotel operations Reduction in operating income due to the impact on the operation of hotel businesses Physical Risks • Extreme weather disrupts work on projects under construction or damages completed projects Increase in operating expenses for repairing and replacing damaged facilities • Transport delays due to extreme weather conditions Increase in construction cost due to delay in transport and supply of construction materials Policies and Regulations • Tightening building energy regulations and guidelines Increased capital investment and expenditures to comply with these regulations • More stringent public disclosure requirements Increased expenditures for meeting these new requirements Market, Reputation and Liability • Increased market demand for green and energy-efficient properties Increased revenue due to potentially higher rental premiums for green buildings Transition Risks • Increased tenant demand for energy efficiency and data transparency Increased revenue due to improved tenant satisfaction and experience Supply Chain • Greater adoption of low- carbon construction materials Increased material procurement expenditures Technology and Innovation • Increased adoption of green and low-carbon technology Increased capital investments in technology • Increased adoption of renewable energy Increased capital investment in renewable energy systems